How to contribute code to an existing project¶

 What do I do when my feature branch is ready for review?¶

-When you think you have finished working on your issue, you need someone (usually @snim2 or @a.garcia-dominguez) to review it.
+When you think you have finished working on your issue, you need someone (usually the CTO) to review it.
 Please do not do this unless your branch passes the GitLab CI pipeline -- we only merge branches that pass CI!
 These are three steps you should take to make that happen:

-Remove the WIP marker on the merge request by clicking the Resolve WIP status button on the merge request page.
+Remove the Draft marker on the merge request by clicking the Mark as ready button on the merge request page.

 Add the ~"Under Review" label¶